 The recommendations are intended for general application within computer and communications systems, and as such include a fair amount of flexibility.
-They are particularly intended for the protection of sensitive information such as private keys, as in PKCS #8 [21].
-It is expected that application standards based on these specifications may include additional constraints.
+They are particularly intended for the protection of sensitive information such as private keys, as in PKCS #8 [25].
+It is expected that application standards and implementation profiles based on these specifications may include additional constraints.

-Other cryptographic techniques based on passwords, such as password-based key entity authentication and key establishment protocols [4][5][22] are outside the scope of this document.
+Other cryptographic techniques based on passwords, such as password-based key entity authentication and key establishment protocols [4][5][26] are outside the scope of this document.
 Guidelines for the selection of passwords are also outside the scope.

-This document supersedes PKCS #5 version 1.5 [20], but includes compatible techniques.
+This document supersedes PKCS #5 version 1.5 [24], but includes compatible techniques.